Internship Forms & Resources

 - Submit a weekly work log

-- Work a minimum 15 hours per week on average
+- Work a minimum 15 hours per week on average for fall and spring(20 for summer)

 - Maintain documentation of work you perform (receive permission of employer)